nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 4:

 Time to size and cut the dowels.
 I wanted them to mimic the shape of the triangle and gradually get longer as they went down.
 Make them as long as you need to fit your jewelry.
 I eyeballed everything.
+I used a flush cut saw to cut them.

 After they were cut, I gave them a light sanding on their ends then stained them in 'Red Mahogany'.